Zeugwerk/zkdoc-action/README.md

-> This service is not officially launched yet!
-> If you want to take part in the beta test, please [contact us](mailto:info@zeugwerk.at)

-# DRAFT
 # zkdoc-action

 This [GitHub Action](https://github.com/features/actions) will build [DocFX](https://dotnet.github.io/docfx/) docs from the specified TwinCAT PLC.
 Use with an action such as [actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) to deploy to your project's GitHub pages site!

-[Register](mailto:info@zeugwerk.at) to use this action for public repositories, this will allow you to run this action 30 times per month.
+[Register](https://zeugwerk.dev/wp-login.php?action=register) to use this action for public repositories, this will allow you to run this action 30 times per month.
 [Contact us](mailto:info@zeugwerk.at) to retrieve a subscription if you need more builds per month or use Zeugwerk Doc for private repositories either on GitHub or any CI/CD server hosted in the cloud or on-premise or need support.

 ## Inputs